adniaristides/start/README.md

   - Automation with Pyautogui
   - Scrapping with Selenium
   - Data analisis with Pandas and Plotly
-  - Preditive Model with Sklearn
+  - Preditive Modeling with Sklearn

   Thank you for coming!